keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

-Functors need only obey these two laws.
 These laws assert that functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
-Functors _compose functional effects_ because composition is preserved within their contexts.
-Functors may be treated as an abstract _context of effects_ because of this property.
+Functors thus _compose functional effects_ because function composition is preserved within their contexts.

 Because of this rigorous definition, functors as a design pattern represent a concept that _transcends_ codebases and languages.
 In contrast, design patterns as they are realized in object-oriented programming are mere idioms to be relearned between codebases written even in the same language.

+Functors may be universally regarded as a _context of effects_.
 What this means, ideally, is that `map` is the same regardless of context.

 ## Building upon functors